Meet Stacy Padula, founder and president of South Shore College Consulting & Tutoring.

-Meet Lindsay Rourke, history and English tutor, and academic coach.
+Meet Lindsay Rourke, admissions essay tutor, history and English tutor, and academic coach.

 Lindsay graduated from Sacred Heart University, located in Fairfield CT.
 Earning her Bachelor’s degree in history and her Master’s degree in teaching, Lindsay has an ever-growing passion for learning.
 Aside from academics, Lindsay thoroughly enjoys cooking in her free time and even goes as far as to label herself a self-proclaimed home chef!
 (Courtesy of the Food Network).
 Lindsay is the proud Cat Mom of a sassy yellow tabby, Lily.
 Lindsay is very outgoing and enjoys meeting and making new friends.